 - Bogus fees: A reputable lender won’t ever ask you to pay an application fee to move forward with the process.

 3. Shop around for rates

-You want to ensure you receive the most competitive rate on the market for your financial situation.
+You should ensure you receive the most competitive rate on the market based on your financial situation.
 So, it’s best to shop around with at least three lenders before making a decision.
 Or you can make your life easier and save a ton of time by using a loan search and comparison tool to do the legwork for you.

 4. Run the numbers

 Use a loan calculator to get an idea of how much your monthly payments will be based on the amount you want to borrow.
 If it’s too high, consider applying for a smaller amount to minimize the risk of default.
 Otherwise, you could damage your credit.